← Blog 13 May 2026 6 min read USA

 The 10-week timeline isn't real either

-Ask a US agency why a single page takes three months and you'll hear about "rounds of revisions," "stakeholder alignment," and "QA cycles."
-Translation: the page sits in someone's queue for weeks at a time, then gets two hours of attention, then sits again.
-The work is fast.
-The waiting is what you're billed for.
+Ask a US agency why a single landing page takes three months and you'll hear about "rounds of revisions," "stakeholder alignment," "design QA cycles," "engineering handoff," and "polish phase."
+Translation: your page sits in someone's queue for 5–10 business days at a time, then gets 2–3 hours of focused attention, then sits in someone else's queue.
+The work is fast; the waiting is what you're billed for.
+Twelve weeks of "in progress" contains maybe two weeks of real production.

-What you should be paying
+What you should actually be paying in 2026

-Three quick tests for any agency quote:
+Three tests for any agency or studio quote.
+Each takes under 10 minutes:

 Common questions